nlindley/mail-to-omnifocus/README.md

 ## License

-This software is released under the MIT License which can be found in `LICENSE.txt`
+This software is released under the MIT License, which can be found in `LICENSE.txt`.